cmaclell/py_rete/README.md

 ## The Basics

-The two high-level structures to support reasoning with py_rete are **facts** and **skills**.
+The two high-level structures to support reasoning with py_rete are **facts** and **productions**.

 ### Facts

-Facts represent the basic units of knowledge that the skills match over.
+Facts represent the basic units of knowledge that the productions match over.
 Here are a few examples of facts and how they work.

 1. *Facts* are a subclass of dict, so you can treat them similar to dictionaries.